Tab-To-LightSpeed24/Hiralyze/README.md

 ## 3. LLM Integration & Prompt Engineering

-The core intelligence of Hiralyze lies in its analysis engine, which is designed to function like a sophisticated Large Language Model.
+The core intelligence of the Smart Resume Screener lies in its analysis engine, which is designed to function like a sophisticated Large Language Model.
 The logic follows a structured, multi-factor evaluation process based on the conceptual prompt below.

 ### Conceptual LLM Prompt Structure